Schroedinger's principle eliminates the EPR-locality paradox: Introduction

 \section{Introduction}

 The present year marks the centennary of (Schr\"{o}dinger) quantum mechanics, which originates on his papers in the journal Annalen der Physik (the first one being Ann.
 Phys.
 79, 361 (1926)).
-It seems therefore natural to inquire today on the axioms of quantum mechanics, in the words of Wigner \cite{Wi} ``as formulated explicitly by the great physicist Dirac.
-There are two basic concepts in quantum mechanics: states and observables.
+Today, it seems of both historical and philosophical interest to inquire on his approach to the conceptual foundations of quantum mechanics.
+In the words of Wigner \cite{Wi}, ``there are two basic concepts in quantum mechanics: states and observables.
 The states are vectors in Hilbert space, the observables self-adjoint operators acting on these vectors.''
 We may ask whether any doubts remain about the general validity of this framework: for instance, is the EPR-locality paradox \cite{EPR} cleared up?

+In the present paper we attempt to complete some steps in Schr\"{o}dinger's analysis \cite{Schr} which allow a complete proof of the non-existence of the EPR paradox in the case of measurements of nonlocal quantities, such as spin components or photon polarizations, within the Copenhagen interpretation.
+Griffiths \cite{Gri1} has arrived at the same conclusion within his own probabilistic interpretation, see also \cite{Gri2}.
+The issue of \textbf{local} measurements is an entirely different one, see section 4 for references and open problems.

+The main issues occur already in the case of quantum systems with finite number of degrees of freedom (ndof), for which there are only two guiding principles which rule the structure of wave-vectors: the building of tensor products and the superposition principle.
+The principle which we suggest to call \textbf{Schr\"{o}dinger's principle} concerns the formation of tensor products.
+An obvious generalization concerns free quantum fields, defined on Fock space, which generalizes this structure to include systems with infinite ndof.